COVID-19 Risk Plan

 What if I do not feel comfortable sending my loved one to in-person services?

-A small crew of OTB administrators are providing virtual FHIOs (1:1 meetings), virtual small groups, and conducting regular phone calls to program participants.
+An amazing group of OTB staff are providing virtual 1:1 meetings, virtual small groups, and conducting regular phone calls to program participants who are not comfortable or able to return to programming at this time.
+It’s been a great way to challenge our creativity and fight isolation!
 If you want to join one of our virtual groups please contact Bri Booram at firstname.lastname@example.org.

 How will Inside the Bottle, OTBs annual fundraiser, be impacted by this pandemic?